Baumtreter/ha-todo-inbox-synchronizer/README.md

 - Verify `todo.remove_item` targets the source input and uses the source UID.
 - Verify the same-entity guard and the new-items-only behavior are documented.
 - Test one temporary source item and remove the temporary target item after the transfer is confirmed.
-- The repository is private during review; make it public before posting the import link to the community.
+- The repository is private during review; make it public before sharing the import link.
 - Verify the raw import URL after changing repository visibility.